ibrex29/ibrex29/README.md

 - SLU Journal of Science and Technology: [SLUJST](https://slujst.com.ng)
 - Jigawa Journal of Social and Management Science: [JiJOSAMS](https://jijosams.com.ng)

+### 🤝 Community Involvement

+- Co-organizer of the local Data Science Meetup

 ### 🎯 Goals for 2024

 - Contribute to three major open-source projects